 - Encouragement to consistently, continually, and successfully realize one's full potential.

 The greatest common factor rises above partisan pedagogical belief and polarizing political debate; these things divide and conquer education into incompatible camps of competing self-interests and self-fulfilling, self-defeating prophesies.
 Strip away all the propaganda and hyperbole, and like clean air and water, no one is opposed to each child, in each school, in each community reaching his or her full potential.
 Sure, it's harder to aspire to the greatest common factor.
 It requires major shifts in thinking and assumptions, the choices we make and the action we take in educating our children.
 But in the final analysis, isn't that the working definition of education transformation?
 Reject the lowest common denominator.
 Rededicate your work to the greatest common factor for all children: the whole child.

 Join Walter and Thomas Hoerr, head of school, New City School, St. Louis, Miss., for their presentation, "Grit: Multiple Intelligences and Instructional Technology in the Classroom," on Thursday, May 9, as part of ASCD's free, online 2013 Whole Child Virtual Conference.
 Registration is now open.
 Go to www.ascd.org/wcvirtualconference to sign up.

 Walter McKenzie is a lifelong learner, teacher, leader, and connector.
 A director of Constituent Services for ASCD, he served 25 years in public education as a classroom teacher, instructional technology coordinator, director of technology, and assistant superintendent for information services.
 He is internationally known for his work on multiple intelligences and technology and has published various books and articles on the subject.
-Connect with McKenzie on the ASCD EDge® social network or by e-mail at email@example.com.
+Connect with McKenzie on the ASCD EDge® social network, on his Actualization blog, or by e-mail at firstname.lastname@example.org.